Highlights

 Consider Utilities and Function

-Sometimes, underground utility pipes can get in the way of your dream design, and things like central air conditioning and bathrooms will take special considerations.
+Sometimes, underground utility pipes can get in the way of your dream design, and things like central air conditioning and bathrooms will take special consideration.
 Beyond that, focusing on function makes your home more liveable.
 For example, is there a space that’s too small for a typical bedroom but could easily become a luxe walk-in closet?
 Make sure the design suits your lifestyle.

-Include Energy Efficient Designs
+Include Energy-Efficient Designs

-Even modest energy improvements can save you more than $500 a year, according to The U.S. Department of Energy.
+Even modest energy improvements can save you more than $500 a year, according to the U.S. Department of Energy.
 Consider using energy-efficient design elements like advanced house framing or installing a passive solar heating and cooling system.

 Choose a Home Builder or Contractor

-Labor makes up about 40% of the cost to build a house yourself — but budget isn’t always best.
+Labor makes up about 40% of the cost to build a house yourself—but budget isn’t always best.
 You want to make sure you hire the right team.
 How do you choose?
 Let’s get into it.

-Custom Home Builder vs General Contractor
+Custom Home Builder vs. General Contractor

 Hiring Your Team